Bill Butler (safety)

-William R. Butler (born July 10, 1937) is a former American football safety in the National Football League (NFL) for the Green Bay Packers, Dallas Cowboys, Pittsburgh Steelers and Minnesota Vikings.
-He also was a member of the Saskatchewan Roughriders in the Canadian Football League (CFL).
-He played college football at the University of Tennessee at Chattanooga.
+William R. Butler (born July 10, 1937) is an American former professional football player who was a defensive back and halfback in the National Football League (NFL) for the Green Bay Packers, Dallas Cowboys, Pittsburgh Steelers and Minnesota Vikings.
+He played college football for the Chattanooga Mocs.
+He also played professionally for the Saskatchewan Roughriders in the Canadian Football League (CFL).

 Early years

 Butler attended Berlin High School.
 He accepted a football scholarship from the University of Tennessee at Chattanooga.

 In 1988, he was inducted into the UTC Athletics Hall of Fame.

 Professional career

 Green Bay packers

-Butler was selected by the Green Bay Packers in the 19th round (217th overall) of the 1959 NFL Draft.
+Butler was selected by the Green Bay Packers in the 19th round (217th overall) of the 1959 NFL draft.
 Although he was initially waived in training camp, he was re-signed after the team cut fellow rookie Tim Brown.

 He led the team in kickoff (21 returns - 22.5-yard avg.) and punt returns (18 returns - 9.1 average).
-He returned a punt for a 61-yard touchdown in a 28-17 loss against the Chicago Bears.
+He returned a punt for a 61-yard touchdown in a 28–17 loss against the Chicago Bears.